-5. Embase indexing in detail
+5 Embase indexing in detail

-The Embase indexing guidelines described in this Guide are applied to the core content of Embase (see Section 3), 6,300 journals which are indexed by Elsevier, including all major drug and clinical journals.
+The Embase indexing guidelines described in this Guide are applied to the core content of Embase (see Section 3) indexed by Elsevier, including all major drug and clinical journals.
 Approximately two thirds of articles are indexed with at least one drug or chemical term.

-For articles derived from the 1,800 additional MEDLINE journals included in Embase, MeSH terms are mapped to Emtree to provide indexing that is compatible with Elsevier indexing (see Section 6).
+For articles in the additional MEDLINE journals included in Embase, MeSH terms are mapped to Emtree to provide indexing that is compatible with Elsevier indexing (see Section 6).